Skip to main content

 10 mentions Positive Neutral Negative

 The game's story revolves around completing various missions that serve as achievements, allowing players to earn money for upgrading their cars and garage.
 The missions start simple but become more challenging, enhancing the retro racing experience across multiple game modes.
-Overall, the narrative is minimal but effectively supports the gameplay mechanics.
+Overall, the narrative is centered on progression through mission completion and vehicle enhancement.

 • “The missions are a little bit like typical achievements, like driving distances without crashing or overtaking combos.”